AceDataCloud/MidjourneyAPI/docs/midjourney_translate_api_integration_guide.md

 - `content`: The uploaded Chinese descriptive term.

-> Only this one field is needed to complete the translation, please ensure that `content` uses the Chinese descriptive term.
+> Only this one field is needed to complete the translation; please ensure that `content` uses Chinese descriptive terms.

-Set as shown in the image below:
+Set it as shown in the image below:

 ![](https://cdn.acedata.cloud/db8lrn.png)